OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Connectivity/The-Omega-and-Wireless.md

 Your Omega can **simultaneously** connect to an existing WiFi network, and host its own Access Point, yielding some interesting results.
 This is the typical use case because you can avoid having to switch networks in order to connect to your Omega.

-You can connect your other devices to the Omega's AP and access the internet, essentially turning your Omega into a network switch.
+// TODO: expand on how it's nice to have your omega on the same wifi network as your other devices - namely your laptop You can connect your other devices to the Omega's AP and access the internet, essentially turning your Omega into a network switch.
 > For more on making your Omega into a network switch, check out our tutorial on [Turning your Omega into a Router](#omega-router), or our tutorial on [using the Omega as a WiFi range extender](#wifi-range-extender)]